Amet13/ODYSSEY/README.md

 **✅ Permitted:**

-- Personal educational and development purposes
+- Personal educational and development purposes.
-- Respecting rate limits with built-in delays
+- Respecting rate limits with built-in delays.

 **❌ Prohibited:**

-- Commercial services or reselling
+- Commercial services or reselling.
-- Sharing accounts or credentials
+- Sharing accounts or credentials.
-- Any malicious or harmful purposes
+- Any malicious or harmful purposes.

 ### 🔒 Privacy & Security

-- All automation runs locally on your machine (except CI)
+- All automation runs locally on your machine (except CI).
-- No user data transmitted to external servers (except CI)
+- No user data transmitted to external servers (except CI).
-- Credentials stored securely in macOS Keychain
+- Credentials stored securely in macOS Keychain.
-- No tracking or analytics collected
+- No tracking or analytics collected.

 **Legal Disclaimer:** This software is provided "as is" without warranty.
 Users are responsible for using the application in accordance with applicable laws and website terms of service.